iherman/MiniCrypto/README.md

 A key pair is either stored as

+- (Binary) CryptoKeyPair, i.e., a pair of key stored in the native, binary format of the WebCryptoAPI implementation.
 - [WKKeyPair](https://www.w3.org/TR/controller-document/#JsonWebKey), i.e., a pair of key stored in JSON Web Key that conforms to [RFC7517](https://www.rfc-editor.org/rfc/rfc7517).
 The keys are relatively large JSON structures; advantage is that they can be managed easily.
 - [Multikey](https://www.w3.org/TR/controller-document/#Multikey), i.e., a pair of key stored in [Multibase](https://www.w3.org/TR/controller-document/#multibase-0).
 The key data are encoded and are therefore fairly opaque, but are extremely compact.
 Note that RSA keys cannot be stored in this format.